pellared/otel-logs-talk/slides.md

 [click] Special credits to

-[click] People who continously help with all the logs work
+[click] People who continuously help with all the logs work

 [click] Those who helped me a lot during implementation of logs in OTel Go